 Attempting to be the perfect parent for your child can cause more harm than good.
 Here are some reasons why imperfect parents make the ideal parents for their children’s emotional well-being.

-Perfectionism has its benefits, but in the area of parenting, it tends to haunt me rather than help me.
+Perfectionism is something I struggle on a regular basis now that I’m a parent.
+Perfectionism has its benefits, but in the area of perfect parenting tends to haunt me rather than help me.

-The Pressure To Be Perfect Is Crushing
+The Pressure To Be A Perfect Parent Is Crushing

-We frequently strive harder to keep our dreams alive because of our worry and anxiety.
+As parents, we frequently strive harder to keep our dreams alive because of our worry and anxiety.
 We put more pressure on ourselves and our children to meet our high standards.
 We do everything we can to stay away from our anticipated future fears.
 We feel obligated to be ideal parents with a kid who exhibits that perfection to the world, especially with a firstborn child.

 You don’t have to be the picture-perfect parent to have great kids, thankfully.
 When you learn to accept imperfection, you’ll see that making mistakes and struggling with your children could be a terrific way to teach them.

-Embrace The Imperfect
+Embrace The Imperfect Parenting Style

-Learning to Forgive
+Learning to Forgive and Apologize Too

 Developing a Culture of Open Communication